dowlandaiello/ferrOS/README.md

 # ferrOS

-A UNIX-like operating system written in Rust for the raspberry pi 3.
+Not POSIX-compliant **at all**, but this operating system is configurable out the wazoo.
+Basically Gentoo meets dwm--"need a new feature? just patch it into the source code PEPE"